NASA Logo in the header

 Professional Service

-• January 2024 - Present, AGU Technical Committee on Remote Sensing, American Geophysical Union.
+• January 2024 - December 2025, AGU Technical Committee on Remote Sensing: Member, American Geophysical Union.

 • February - March 2024, Scientific content reviewer and voice actor, NASA ARSET Applications Course, NASA Earth Science Applied Remote Sensing Training Program.